-Languages: French, Canadian First Nations, Métis, or Inuktitut (Inuit)
+Languages: French, Canadian First Nations, Métis, Inuktitut (Inuit)

 FLAS Information: The Canada Center is particularly interested in areas of study and research that have policy relevance for the Canada-U.S. relationship or that address Canada's role in the world.
 These include environmental management, urban planning, marine management, issues emerging in the Arctic region, Aboriginal self-determination in Canada, civil engineering, human security and building human capacity, public health, and the promotion of nations within a nation.

 In addition to French, applicants are strongly encouraged to apply for a FLAS in least-commonly taught Canadian languages, including First Nations languages, Métis, or Inuktitut (Inuit).
 Students studying Salish are required to study in-residence at the University of British Columbia (or other program upon approval).
 For more information on the current and past Center FLAS Fellows click here.

 Languages: Chinese, Japanese, Korean